AdBol05/mepper/README.md

 ![image](https://user-images.githubusercontent.com/98588523/152417709-2008e586-28c6-4f2a-9e84-af8307ac01b9.png)

 # mepper
-mp3 to 12 stepper motors translation script
+music stepper motor driver and interpreter

 # Before use
 You need to install all dependencies as well as ffmpeg.